 Today, the focus must be on the user’s experience, and not just on the content.
 This means Instructional Designers need to:

-- Make the navigation easy and/or intuitive
+- Make the instructions easy and/or intuitive

-- Keep the display interesting and engaging
+- Keep the screen's layout interesting and engaging

 - Eliminate unnecessary details that don’t need to be covered

 - Make what’s important super obvious

 - Create a way to access “help” features without disrupting the flow

 - Use a more fluid, scrolling format that works any screen resolution and size

 - Design courses that seamlessly works across multiple devices

 Becoming Learning Architects